AshRP03/AshRP03/README.md

 ## Current focus

 - Software and algorithm development for low-observability
-- C++ software for performance-critical, systems-oriented applications
+- C++ software for performance-critical, high-speed applications
-- Sensor-driven analysis, modeling, and estimation
+- Sensor-driven modeling and estimation
 - Multimodal ML for perception, reasoning, and decision support
 - Applied intelligence for aerospace, defense, autonomous vehicles, and robotics